What is behind China's power crunch? - Up News Info

 Article content

+Provincial authorities in Inner Mongolia and Guangdong have both ordered industries – including energy-intensive aluminum smelters – to reduce electricity use.

+However, it was revealed that 10 provinces and regions – including major coal producers like Inner Mongolia – had still failed to meet existing energy efficiency targets in the first half, largely as a result of a post-lockdown recovery that analysts say relied on energy intensive heavy industry.

-China’s total power generation through August of 2021 was actually 10.1% greater than in the same period in 2020, and nearly 15% more than in the same slot in 2019 as utilities across the country cranked up power to meet surging industrial demand.
+But despite the curbs, China’s total power generation through August of 2021 was still 10.1% greater than in the same period in 2020, and nearly 15% more than in the same slot in 2019 as utilities across the country cranked up power to meet surging industrial demand.

-However, along with the higher power generation came higher toxic emissions, which surpassed pre-pandemic levels in the first quarter of the year.

 Advertisement